Quantitative bounds on vortex fluctuations in $2d$ Coulomb gas and maximum of the integer-valued Gaussian free field: Introduction

 \section{Introduction}

 Vortices play a fundamental role in the large scale fluctuations of statistical physics models in $2d$ such as the XY (plane rotator) model or the Villain model.
 Their statistics, especially in the case of the Villain model, are described by a celebrated statistical physics model called the (lattice)-$2d$ Coulomb gas.
 Upper bounds on the fluctuations of these systems in the low temperature regime have been analyzed in the seminal work by Fröhlich and Spencer \cite{FS} and lead to the first rigorous proof of the existence of a Berezinskii-Kosterlitz-Thouless phase transition.
+(See also the recent proofs \cite{aizenman2021depinning,van2022elementary} which rely on the delocalization result from \cite{lammers2022height}).
 As we shall explain further below (see Remark \ref{r.imposible_FS}), there is no direct way to tune the proof from \cite{FS} to provide lower bounds on fluctuations.
-In the case of the Villain model, lower bounds on fluctuations are equivalent to upper bounds on the two-point function $\<{\sigma_x \sigma_y}$ and the best upper bounds known so far on the later are given by the celebrated McBryan-Spencer estimate \cite{McBryanSpencer}.
+In the case of the Villain model, lower bounds on fluctuations are equivalent to upper bounds on the two-point function $\<{\sigma_x \sigma_y}$ and the best upper bounds known so far on the latter are given by the celebrated McBryan-Spencer estimate \cite{McBryanSpencer}.
 These bounds capture the fluctuations produced by the {\em Gaussian spin-wave} but do not quantify the amount of fluctuations coming from the vortices (i.e. the topological defects).

 This work focuses on getting lower bounds on the fluctuations induced by the vortices in such $2d$ systems.
 As it has been highlighted recently in \cite{chatterjeeLowerBounds}, few techniques are available when one wants to lower-bound the fluctuations of a system for which moments are not easily under reach.
-A general method is developed there which leads to sharp lower bounds on the fluctuations of processes such as the Traveling Salesman Problem or First Passage Percolation.
+A general method is developed there which leads to new quantitative lower bounds on the fluctuations of processes such as the Traveling Salesman Problem or First Passage Percolation.
 Closer to our present setting, fluctuations of {\em one-component} continuous Coulomb gases in $\R^2$ (with a confining potential) have been the subject of several remarkable advances lately \cite{virag2007,makarov2011,LebleSerfaty2018,RolandPaul2016,serfaty2020} (see Remark \ref{r.coulomb}).